Posts

 Image

-A two dimensional map is used to represent a three dimensional territory.
-It's an easy, useful and convenient way, but has its limitations.
+A two-dimensional map is used to represent a three-dimensional territory.
+It’s an easy, useful and convenient way, but has its limitations.
 We need to experience the territory to fully appreciate it.
-The same is the case with 'words' which attempt to describe a multidimensional life in terms of people, situations, thoughts, feelings and actions.
-But words too have many limitations.
+The same is the case with ‘words’ which attempt to describe a multidimensional life in terms of people, situations, thoughts, feelings and actions.
+But words also have many limitations, much like a two-dimensional map.
 Firstly, words are polar.
-If one is described as good we assume the other to be bad.
+To call one thing good is often implying that something else is bad.
 There are hardly any words which can describe a state beyond polarities.
 Secondly, the same word evokes different feelings in different people depending on their experiences and circumstances.
-That's why some cultures use silence to communicate in order to overcome these limitations of multiple interpretations.
-Thirdly, we tend to stop at the literal meaning of words which is like knowing about the truth but not being truthful.
-One such word is ME which is used by both Krishna and Arjun.
-While A
+That’s why some cultures use silence for spiritual communication to overcome these limitations of multiple interpretations.
+Thirdly, we tend to stop at word’s literal meaning which is like knowing about the truth but not being truthful.
+One such word is ‘I’ used by both Krish...

 126. Supremacy of the Yogi